G. Love & Special SauceApril 4th

 Friday, July 5:

-PICNICS WELCOME • CAMP CHAIRS & BLANKETS WELCOME • SHADE STRUCTURES AND UMBRELLAS AT BACK OF PARK ONLY • NO OUTSIDE ALCOHOLIC BEVERAGES (BAR ON SITE) • SORRY, NO PETS!
+PICNICS WELCOME • CHAIRS & BLANKETS WELCOME • SHADE STRUCTURES AND UMBRELLAS AT BACK OF PARK ONLY • NO OUTSIDE ALCOHOLIC BEVERAGES • BEER, WINE & FOOD AVAILABLE • FREE WATER REFILL STATIONS (Bring your own reusable bottles) • SORRY, NO PETS!

 With their singular mix of soul and R&B and wholehearted rock & roll, Lake Street Dive make music that's timeless yet immediate, exuberant yet reflective.
 In the 15 years since their formation, the band's infectious vitality has only magnified in appeal, as proven with the release of their 2018 album Free Yourself Up.
 Along with earning lavish acclaim, the Boston-bred act's most recent full-length debuted in the top ten on the Billboard 200, and spent a virtually unprecedented seven-and-a-half months on the non-commercial radio charts.